AxisCommunications/acap3-examples/vdostream/README.md

 ├── Dockerfile
 └── README.md
 ```
 * **Dockerfile** - Docker file with the specified Axis toolchain and API container to build the example specified
-* **LICENSE**           - Text file which lists all open source licensed source code distributed with the application.
+* **app/LICENSE** - Text file which lists all open source licensed source code distributed with the application.
-* **Makefile**          - Used by the make tool to build the program.
+* **app/Makefile** - Makefile containing the build and link instructions for building the ACAP3 application.
+* **app/vdoencodeclient.c** - Application to capture the frames using vdo service in C.
 * **README.md** - Step by step instructions on how to run the example.
-* **vdoencodeclient.c** - Application to capture the frames using vdo service in C.

 ### Limitations
 * The example is done for the armv7hf architecture, but it is possible to update to aarch64 architecture.
 * Supported video compression formats for an Axis video device are found in the data-sheet of the device.

 ### How to run the code
-Below is a step by step instructions on how to execute the code.
+Below is the step by step instructions on how to execute the program.
+So basically starting with the generation of the .eap file to running it on a device:

 #### Build the application
 Standing in your working directory run the following commands: